What’s New Regarding Drinking Water System Operations in Wyoming and on Tribal Lands in EPA Region 8

 EPA Region 8 is pleased to announce a new version of Drinking Water Watch (DWW) that is accessible to the public without a username or password.
 Although the information available through this website is somewhat restricted, it includes sample schedules, lab results, violations and enforcement actions and more.
 Please visit the Public Access Version of DWW and feel free to share this information with anyone else who might be interested.

 One way to track your sampling and reporting requirements is by using the calendar software on your computer.
 Computer calendars usually allow you to schedule one-time and recurring events easily.
 You may also set the computer to remind you of a sampling or reporting "event".
-If you prefer to fill in a paper form and post it on your bulletin board, you may prefer this Sampling Calendar also available in MS Excel format .
+If you prefer to fill in a paper form and post it on your bulletin board, you can find a wide variety of paper calendars, many for free or at any number of retail outlets.

 There are several drinking water rules that have, or may soon, affect requirements for your public water system.
 We have notified systems regarding changes and any actions they may need to take.
-For information, please visit New and Revised Rules.
+For additional information, please visit New and Revised Rules.

 Revised Total Coliform Rule (RTCR)

 The Revised Total Coliform Rule (RTCR) is a significant revision to the 1989 Total Coliform Rule (TCR) and is intended to improve public health protection.
 All public water systems must comply with the RTCR starting in April of 2016.
 Until then, PWSs must continue complying with the Total Coliform Rule (TCR).

 For more information, please visit Revised Total Coliform Rule And Total Coliform Rule.

 Reduction of Lead in Drinking Water Act